ikus060/rdiffweb/README.md

 # Changelog

-## Next Release
+## 2.7.0 (2023-04-20)

+* Support Python 3.11
+* Provide a Monthly, Weekly or Daily repport for user #71
 * Fix MFA verification code email's subjet #270
 * Add translation for footer not in email layout
-* Provide a Monthly, Weekly or Daily repport for user #71
+* Send email to administrator when a new version is available #266
+* Improve automatic testing

 ## 2.6.1 (2023-03-22)